-- 5.2.3 The Problem Characterisation for the Central region falls in the "High" complexity factor score and "Large" Strategic Needs score.
+- 5.3.3 The Problem Characterisation for the Central region falls in the "High" complexity factor score and "Large" Strategic Needs score.
 The UKWIR Decision Making Methods guidance document indicates that this means a company should consider whether it would be useful to apply an "Extended" or "Complex" approach to decision-making.
-We decided we needed to adopt an "Extended" or "Complex" approach. - 5.2.4 The UKWIR Decision Making Methods guidance indicates that where companies decide to make use of an "Extended or "Complex" approach they need to decide between an "aggregated" or "system simulated" approach depending on the nature of their supply system. - 5.2.5 A "system simulated" approach would involve complex modelling of the supply system and tends to suit supply systems that rely on raw water storage.
-In contrast, an "aggregated" approach considers the supply-demand balance of water using total deployable output and total demand during each year in the planning period. - 5.2.6 We concluded that our supply system suited an "aggregated" approach because our supply system does not have raw water storage, and available supply can be well represented by deployable output.

-5.2.7 UKWIR Decision Making Methods guidance sets out a number of "aggregated" approaches.
+We decided we needed to adopt an "Extended" or "Complex" approach. - 5.3.4 The UKWIR Decision Making Methods guidance indicates that where companies decide to make use of an "Extended or "Complex" approach they need to decide between an "aggregated" or "system simulated" approach depending on the nature of their supply system. - 5.3.5 A "system simulated" approach would involve complex modelling of the supply system and tends to suit supply systems that rely on raw water storage.
+In contrast, an "aggregated" approach considers the supply-demand balance of water using total deployable output and total demand during each year in the planning period. - 5.3.6 We concluded that our supply system suited an "aggregated" approach because our supply system does not have raw water storage, and available supply can be well represented by deployable output. - 5.3.7 Some of the strategic supply solutions would benefit from system simulation to evaluate yield and resilience on a cross company basis.
+This is a regional level need that will have to be addressed during the next round of regional planning in the first two years of AMP7.
+We have accounted for this within the adaptive strategy described within Section 6. - 5.3.8 UKWIR Decision Making Methods guidance sets out a number of "aggregated" approaches.
 We selected the "Adaptive Pathways Planning" decision-making approach for our Central region.
 This type of plan "adapts" as new information becomes available.
 We chose this approach because it is specifically designed to respond to uncertainties over future risks in a structured way.
 In our case we know we have uncertainties regarding the size of demand reductions that can be delivered by our long-term demand management options and also supply-side risks.
 We explain our approach to decision-making in the Central region in more detail in sections 5.3-5.6 below.